Samúel Friðjónsson

-Samúel Kári Friðjónsson (born 22 February 1996) is an Icelandic professional footballer who plays as a midfielder for Super League Greece club Atromitos and the Iceland national team.
+Samúel Kári Friðjónsson (born 22 February 1996) is an Icelandic professional footballer who plays as a midfielder for Stjarnan and the Iceland national team.

 Club career

 Reading

 Samúel joined Reading in March 2013 to train with the club before his two-year contract with the club began on 1 July 2013.
 Samúel extended his contract with Reading for another year on 22 May 2015.
 On 9 May 2016, Reading announced that Samúel's contract would not be renewed and that he would become a free agent at the end of his contract on 30 June 2016.

 Vålerenga

-On 16 June 2016, Samúel signed a three-and-a-half year contract with Vålerenga, to start on 1 July 2016 when his Reading contract expired.
+On 16 June 2016, Samúel signed a three-and-a-half-year contract with Vålerenga, to start on 1 July 2016 when his Reading contract expired.

 Samúel made his debut for Vålerenga on 2 July 2017, coming on as a 65th-minute substitute for Bård Finne in Vålerenga's 0–0 away draw against Brann.